titas1803/BlogPost-backend/README.md

-#README.md
+# README.md

 # BlogPost Backend

 This is the backend for the BlogPost application, built using Node.js, Express, and MongoDB.
-It provides APIs for user authentication, blog post management, and comment handling.
+It provides APIs for user authentication, blog post management, comments, and subscriptions.

 ## Table of Contents